 Love brings us together

-How can we best use these love languages to create a stronger marriage with our spouse?
+How can we best use these love languages to create a stronger marriage with our spouses?

 What are the 5 love languages?